Iau language

-Iau (Iaw, Yau) or Turu is a Lakes Plain language of West Papua, Indonesia, spoken by about 600 people.
+Iau (Iaw, Yau) or Turu is a Lakes Plain language of West Papua, Indonesia, spoken by about 2,100 people, native speakers of this language are the Turu people (Iau).
 Most speakers are monolingual, and their number is growing.
 Other peoples in the western Lakes Plain area speak basic Iau.
 Iau is heavily tonal, with 11 tones on nouns and 19 simple and compound tones on verbs.

 Names and dialects

 Dialects are Foi (Poi), Turu, Edopi (Elopi), and Iau proper; these may be distinct enough to be considered separate languages.
 Foi is spoken on the large Tariku River (Rouffaer River), Turu on the Van Daalen River, Iau proper between the rivers, and Edopi at the juncture of the Tariku and Kliki (Fou) rivers.

 Another name for the language is Urundi ~ Ururi.
 Dosobou (Dou, Doufou) is specifically Edopi.

 In Puncak Jaya Regency, Iau dialects are spoken in Bakusi, Duita, Fawi, and Fi villages, located between the Rouffaer River and Van Daalen River in Fawi District.